joshdoesthis/m5stamp-c3-rgb-led-demo/README.md

 # M5Stamp C3 RGB LED Demo

-Pressing the button on the device will cycle through the colours of the RGB LED.
+Pressing the programmable button on the M5Stamp C3 will cycle through the colours of the RGB LED.

+## Instructions

+1. Install Visual Studio Code
+2. Install PlatformIO
+3. Open the project in PlatformIO
+4. Connect the device to your computer
+5. Build and upload the project to the device using PlatformIO
+6. Press the button on the device to cycle through the colours of the RGB LED